fpsapc/vetClinic/README.md

 **[vet_clinic]** In this project, I use transactions to update and delete records.
 I also use my knowledge of aggregate functions and GROUP BY to answer analytical questions.I add some new tables and add foreign key columns to existing animals table to model one-to-many relationships.
 Afterward, use JOIN to query the data.
+Add some many-to-many relationships and write more complex queries.

 ## 🛠 Built With <a name="built-with"></a>
 postgresSQL